- The Buckeye Osteopathic Physician

 - The OOA -- Celebrating 100 Years

 The Buckeye Osteopathic Physicianis a quarterly magazine.
 The subscription price for members is included as part of their dues.
 Non-members may purchase a subscription for $25 per year.
-The magazine publishes a wide variety of state and national medical news, including articles concerning osteopathic physicians in Ohio, the Ohio University Heritage College of Osteopathic Medicine (OU-COM), Ohio Osteopathic Hospital Association (OOHA) facilities, legislative activities, and other information pertinent to osteopathic physicians.
+The magazine publishes a variety of state and national medical news, including articles about osteopathic physicians in Ohio, Ohio University Heritage College of Osteopathic Medicine, Ohio Osteopathic Hospital Association (OOHA) facilities, legislative activities, and other information pertinent to DOs.
 Click here to see a recent issue of the Buckeye (this is a high quality resolution, so it may take extra time to load).
 Members can view previous issues of the Buckeye by clicking here.

-Attention Advertisers: Click here for an Buckeye Advertising Media Kit.
-To subscribe or obtain information about other advertising opportunities e-mail Cheryl Markino, OOA director of communications, or call 1-800-234-4848.
+Attention Advertisers: Click here for the Buckeye Rate Card and contact information for the advertising sales rep. To subscribe to the magazine or obtain information about other advertising opportunities, call the OOA Office at 1-800-234-4848.

 The OOA also distributes the OSTEOFACTS to its members every other week.
 The newsletter provides up-to-the minute medical news, legislative alerts, reminders of important deadlines, legal advisories and more.
 OOA members may receive the publication via fax or e-mail.
 The e-mail version includes links and other online resources.
 Click here to see a SAMPLE.